Dellenoam/EasyAptos/README.md

 You can configure the script by editing the `config/user_config.py` file.
 To learn more about options, see the [settings](#settings).

+### How to import wallets

+To import wallets into the script, create a table wallets.csv in the root directory of the script.
+For an example, see [wallets_template.csv](https://github.com/Dellenoam/EasyAptos/blob/master/wallets_template.csv).

 ## Run the script

 ![EasyAptos Intro](https://github.com/Dellenoam/EasyAptos/blob/master/assets/EasyAptos_Intro.gif)